William Belt

-William John Belt (1826–1892) was an English barrister and antiquarian best known for his erratic behaviour in later life which was widely reported by popular newspapers for the amusement of their readers.
+William John Belt (1826–1892) was an English barrister (courtroom lawyer) and antiquarian best known for his erratic behaviour in later life which was widely reported by popular newspapers for the amusement of their readers.

 Early life

 Belt was born on 12 June 1826 at 40 Great Ormond Street, Bloomsbury, the fifth son of Robert Belt, a barrister and commissioner of bankruptcy of Bossall Hall, in Yorkshire, and his second wife, Margaret Gordon (1785–1872), daughter of Captain Peter Gordon, a naval officer in the service of the East India Company.
 He had an elder sister, Margaret Ann, and a younger sister, Elizabeth.
 Their father died in December 1839.

 Belt matriculated at Trinity College, Cambridge, in 1847, aged 21, graduated BA in 1851, and proceeded to MA in 1855.
 He was admitted to Lincoln's Inn on 29 April 1858 and called to the bar in 1861.
 Belt also joined a volunteer corps of Inns of Court troops that had been formed during the Crimean War, the 23rd Middlesex Rifles, also known as The Devil's Own.

 On 28 November 1865 in Hove, Sussex he married Sibella Marianne Garratt (6 November 1825 – 15 February 1878) the only daughter of Sibella and William Garratt, a retired barrister also of Lincoln's Inn.